Klipper3d/klipper/docs/Command_Templates.md

 By convention, the name immediately following `printer` is the name of a config section.
 So, for example, `printer.fan` refers to the fan object created by the `[fan]` config section.
-There are some exceptions to this rule - notably the `gcode` and `toolhead` objects.
+There are some exceptions to this rule - notably the `gcode_move` and `toolhead` objects.
 If the config section contains spaces in it, then one can access it via the `[ ]` accessor - for example:
 `printer["generic_heater my_chamber_heater"].temperature`.

 The following are common printer attributes:
 - `printer.fan.speed`: The fan speed as a float between 0.0 and 1.0.
-- `printer.gcode.gcode_position`: The current position of the toolhead relative to the current G-Code origin.
-It is possible to access the x, y, z, and e components of this position (eg, `printer.gcode.gcode_position.x`).
+- `printer.gcode_move.gcode_position`: The current position of the toolhead relative to the current G-Code origin.
+That is, positions that one might directly send to a `G1` command.
+It is possible to access the x, y, z, and e components of this position (eg, `printer.gcode_move.gcode_position.x`).
+- `printer.gcode_move.position`: The last commanded position of the toolhead using the coordinate system specified in the config file.
+It is possible to access the x, y, z, and e components of this position (eg, `printer.gcode_move.position.x`).
+- `printer.gcode_move.homing_origin`: The origin of the gcode coordinate system (relative to the coordinate system specified in the config file) to use after a `G28` command.
+The `SET_GCODE_OFFSET` command can alter this position.
+It is possible to access the x, y, and z components of this position (eg, `printer.gcode_move.homing_origin.x`).
+- `printer.gcode_move.speed`: The last speed set in a `G1` command (in mm/s).
+- `printer.gcode_move.speed_factor`: The "speed factor override" as set by an `M220` command.
+This is a floating point value such that 1.0 means no override and, for example, 2.0 would double requested speed.
+- `printer.gcode_move.extrude_factor`: The "extrude factor override"
+  as set by an `M221` command.
+This is a floating point value such that 1.0 means no override and, for example, 2.0 would double requested extrusions.
+- `printer.gcode_move.absolute_coordinates`: This returns True if in `G90` absolute coordinate mode or False if in `G91` relative mode.
+- `printer.gcode_move.absolute_extrude`: This returns True if in `M82`
+  absolute extrude mode or False if in `M83` relative mode.
 - `printer["gcode_macro <macro_name>"].<variable>`: The current value
   of a gcode_macro variable.
 - `printer.<heater>.temperature`: The last reported temperature (in